 U.S. 644, 735 (2015) (Thomas, J., dissenting) ("[T]he Framers proclaimed in the Declaration of Independence . . . a vision of mankind in which all humans are created in the image of God and therefore of inherent worth.").
-By reversing the implied repeal of A.R.S. § 13-3603 by the Court of Appeals, this Court will restore fidelity to Arizona law, especially its protections against eugenic abortions.
+By granting the petition for review and reversing the implied repeal of A.R.S. § 13-3603 by the Court of Appeals, this Court will restore fidelity to Arizona law, especially its protections against eugenic abortions.